itaouil/Face-Detection/README.md

-# Face-Detection
+# **Face Recognition (Webcam)**

-Using OpenCV and its built-in Viola-Jones algorithms along with haar-like features to detect faces and eyes within the face.
+Used OpenCV and its built-in Viola-Jones and haar-like features to detect faces and eyes within a real time video stream (using internal webcam).